akashakara/AutomationWithPython/README.md

 ## Mail unsubscriber
  Tired of getting unwanted spam mails?
 Mail unsubcriber helps to automate the task and unsubscribe from mailing lists withinin seconds.

+## File Organiser
+The goal of the file organizer is to arrange all the random files on the PC based on the file extensions, and it will create the generic name folders with the stuffs.

+## wikipedia scrap
+this python script automate the scrapping line by line or making table from wikipedia site so easy.